 Astrophysics (radio astronomy, cosmology, terabyte datasets, low frequency radio telescope, first stars, epoch of reionisation, galaxy formation, solar wind)

-Formation and evolution of galaxies
+Formation and evolution of galaxies (Epoch of Reionisation)

 Professor Rachel Webster has had a stellar career teaching and researching astronomy for over 20 years.
 Originally gaining her doctorate thesis at Cambridge University, she has spent productive years honing her skills in Canada at the University of Toronto, both teaching and doing research.
 Her work has been internationally recognized with internationally prestigious scholarships.
 She was also the inaugural AIP Woman in Physics Lecturer.
 In 1992, she returned to The University of Melbourne to take up a position as a teaching and research academic within the School of Physics where she currently leads the Astrophysics research group comprising more than 60 research students and staff.